Category: 7_Confessions

 I phoned 2630 pring pring pring.
 Or was it 2603 priiiiing priiiing priiiing?
 I forget.
 Can you fetch me?
 No, get yourself here quick, we’re going to Warden to scare some guineafowls.
 Now.

-As I drew up next to the prefab on Gilliann a cry of Perfect!
-A real shooting brake! went up and six pre-lubricated gentlemen holding shotguns and beers piled in, calling Tommy the German Pointer in with them.
+As I drew up next to the prefab on Gailian, a cry of ‘Perfect!
+A real shooting brake!‘ went up and six pre-lubricated gentlemen holding shotguns and beers piled in, calling Tommy the diffident short-haired German Pointer in with them.
 No, guys, hang on, I said feebly . .

-When to my huge relief, we finally got going, the G-man, who was riding shotgun on my right (the van was Left-Hand-Drive), sat on the windowsill and three of Warden’s four streetlamps went ‘pop’.
+When to my huge relief, we finally got going, the clutchplate G-man, who was riding shotgun on my right (the van was Left-Hand-Drive), sat on the windowsill and two of Warden’s four streetlamps went ‘pop’.
 There he is, in the window, next to the weapon in question.
 Tommy’s wondering What.The.Hell!?
 The guinea is mortally wounded, deceased and bleeding on the van carpet.

 – riding shotgun –

 Now I KNEW I was going to jail forever.
 Putting my head down and roaring for home I wasn’t stopping again for NOBODY.
-Except the gentle tickle of a shotgun against my ear persuaded me otherwise and I stopped as instructed with my headlights shining on Eeram.
+Except the gentle tickle of a shotgun against my ear persuaded me otherwise and I stopped as instructed with my headlights shining on the Eeram roadsign.
 A firing squad lined up, three kneeling in front and four standing behind them.
 This is for Ram, guys, he’s getting married in Bergville next weekend!
 BLAM!!
 The ‘Ee’ disappeared, and there was just ‘ram’.
 In honour of Ram’s wedding.
 Nor do I believe it.
 Maybe it was a dream?

 I finally got rid of the miscreants, got home and looked at the van.
 Holy cow!
 Dog hair, guineafowl feathers and the mud and the blood and the beer all over the carpets and upholstery of Dad’s white Ford Econoline V8 camper van!
 302 cu. inches.
 I set to work cleaning it.
 And cleaning it.
 And scrubbing it.
-Still it stank of that mixture.
+Still, it stank of that mixture.
 In desperation, I took a jerrycan and spread petrol liberally on the carpet and scrubbed again.

 When the folks got home I made a full – OK, partial – confession: Dad, I spilled some petrol in your van, but I’ve cleaned it all up.
 Sorry about that!

-• the mud and the blood and the beer – Johnny Cash –
+• the mud and the blood and the beer – Johnny Cash

 But . .
 I’m Planning to Write